Sacrament: Reformed (Continental Reformed, Congregationalist, and Presbyterian)

 John Calvin defined a sacrament as an earthly sign associated with a promise from God.
 He accepted only two sacraments as valid under the new covenant: baptism and the Lord's Supper.
 He and all Reformed theologians following him completely rejected the Catholic doctrine of transubstantiation and the treatment of the Supper as a sacrifice.
 He also could not accept the Lutheran doctrine of sacramental union in which Christ was "in, with and under" the elements.

 The Westminster Confession of Faith also limits the sacraments to baptism and the Lord's Supper.
 Sacraments are denoted "signs and seals of the covenant of grace".
 Westminster speaks of "a sacramental relation, or a sacramental union, between the sign and the thing signified; whence it comes to pass that the names and effects of the one are attributed to the other".
-Baptism is for infant children of believers as well as believers, as it is for all the Reformed except Baptists and some Congregationalists.
+Baptism is for infant children of believers as well as believers, as it is for all the Reformed except Particular Baptists and some Congregationalists.
 Baptism admits the baptized into the visible church, and in it all the benefits of Christ are offered to the baptized.
 On the Lord's supper, Westminster takes a position between Lutheran sacramental union and Zwinglian memorialism: "the Lord's supper really and indeed, yet not carnally and corporally, but spiritually, receive and feed upon Christ crucified, and all benefits of his death: the body and blood of Christ being then not corporally or carnally in, with, or under the bread and wine; yet, as really, but spiritually, present to the faith of believers in that ordinance as the elements themselves are to their outward senses."

+Baptists

+In the Baptist tradition, both the terms "sacrament" and "ordinance" have been used in reference to Baptism and the Lord's Supper.